demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

 The default output format is naive and not friendly for reading by an external tool like [logstash](https://www.elastic.co/products/logstash).
 We can modify the behaviour and use JSON as our output format by following the below steps.

-Let's add the [Chesire](https://github.com/dakrone/cheshire) library to take care of JSON serialization in the *project.clj* file.
+Let's add the [Chesire](https://github.com/dakrone/cheshire) library to take care of JSON serialization in the *project.clj* file and restart the REPL.

 ```clojure
 (defproject wheel "0.1.0-SNAPSHOT"